Quick Answer

-Croup sounds scary but is usually MILD and treatable at home!
-That distinctive "barking" cough like a seal or dog and harsh breathing sound (stridor) often worsen at night, causing panic for parents.
-Most cases resolve within 3-5 days with simple home care.
-However, severe breathing difficulty needs immediate medical attention.
+Croup sounds scary but is usually mild!
+That distinctive “barking” cough like a seal or dog and harsh breathing sound (stridor) often worsen at night, causing panic for parents.
+Most mild cases settle within 3-5 days with comfort care at home.
+The single most effective treatment for moderate or severe croup is a doctor-prescribed steroid (dexamethasone) — not steam.
+Severe breathing difficulty needs immediate medical attention.
 This guide helps you recognize, treat, and know when to worry.

 What Is Croup?
 (Croup Kya Hai)